 Receipt of student financial aid from sources other than TELS that are applied to educational expenses will not operate to reduce the student’s TELS award as long as the student’s total aid does not exceed the total cost of attendance.
 In the event that a student’s total aid exceeds the cost of attendance, the eligible postsecondary institution shall, to the extent it does not violate applicable federal regulations, use its institutional policy in reducing the student’s total aid package.

 The receipt of a Tennessee HOPE Scholarship, Tennessee HOPE Access Grant, Tennessee ASPIRE Award, Tennessee HOPE Foster Child Grant, General Assembly Merit Scholarship or Dual Enrollment Grant is contingent upon admission and enrollment at an eligible postsecondary institution.
-Academically qualifying for any of these awards programs does not guarantee admission to an eligible postsecondary institution.
+Academically qualifying for any of these award programs does not guarantee admission to an eligible postsecondary institution.

 Authority: T.C.A. §§ 49-4-201, 49-4-204, 49-4-903, 49-4-912, 49-4-914, 49-4-915, 49-4-916, 49-4-919,